How to configure Firefox color management

 All other page elements and untagged images are rendered on the full monitor color gamut, leading to inaccurate and over-saturated colors, specially on wide gamut displays.
 Read more about it on our browser color management guide.

-In order to enable and properly configure Firefox color management, follow the steps below.
+In order to enable and properly configure Firefox color management for all images and page elements, according to the W3C specification, follow the steps below.

 Enable it on the Firefox advanced configuration

 Type in about:config on your Firefox address bar.

 Use the filter field to search for color_management.

 Set to 1 to enable color management for all rendered graphics.

 The default value of 2 enables color management only for tagged images, so all page elements and untagged images are rendered in the monitor full color gamut, leading to oversaturated colors.